pierwill/influxdb_iox/README.md

 cd influxdb_iox
 ```

-The rest of the instructions assume you are in this directory.
+The rest of these instructions assume you are in this directory.

 ### Configure the server

 InfluxDB IOx can be configured using either environment variables or a configutation file,